 Your role is to:

-- fund all the upfront building costs and service fees to pay for the time, consulting and building
+- fund all the upfront building costs for permits, matierals, consulting

 - give input on smaller details

-This example is exactly what the automation services is.
+This example is exactly what the automation services claim to be.

 Is this automation?